Superior Ideas: A New Funding Tool for Michigan Tech Research

 In other business, the Board:

-- Voted to award the Board of Control Silver Medal to Blair Orr, a professor in the School of Forest Resources and Environmental Science, for his efforts to create and grow Michigan Tech’s Peace Corps Master’s International program, now the largest in the nation.
+- Voted to award the Board of Trustees Silver Medal to Blair Orr, a professor in the School of Forest Resources and Environmental Science, for his efforts to create and grow Michigan Tech’s Peace Corps Master’s International program, now the largest in the nation.

 - Recognized three longtime employees for a total of 128 years of service to the University.
 Clark Givens, 47 years; Dennis Wiitanen, 42 years; and Mary Ann Beckwith, 39 years.
 The Board also named Wiitanen a professor emeritus of electrical and computer engineering.